 1. We’re wearing purple every day – or eating it, or photographing it, or watching it.

 In politics, purple is the color of solidarity.
 Blue and red together make purple, and we believe now is a time for unity, for acts of kindness and gratitude.
 People of every race, gender, education level, and political leaning are working on the front lines of the pandemic – from nurses, to doctors, to grocery delivery people, to pharmacists, to police officers, to EMTs, to researchers.
 Many more of us are staying home so the front lines don’t become even more embattled and dangerous.
 At Tenderfoot, we’re wearing purple (or otherwise making it a part of our daily life) as a sign of our solidarity with our fellow coronavirus fighters around the world.
 We hope you’ll join us.
-For more on this topic, check out our latest blog post.
+For more on this topic, check out this blog post.

 3. We’re opening Tenderfoot to 8 people in need of stable housing, a stable food source, or purpose for idle hands and minds.